Alexis Marigny

 (MARIN-EE)

 I'm the Capitol Correspondent and an anchor at WBRZ in Baton Rouge, Louisiana, and I'm in my element when I'm telling authentic Louisiana stories.
-I grew up in Slidell, Louisiana among the glorious cypress trees of the Honey Island Swamp, and I became a reporter to continue a legacy of public service.
+I grew up in Slidell, Louisiana, among the glorious cypress trees of the Honey Island Swamp, and I became a reporter to continue a legacy of public service.

-In college I worked at WWL-TV in New Orleans.
+In college, I worked at WWL-TV in New Orleans.
 In less than a year, I rose in ranks from Desk Assistant to the Digital Team.

 While attending Loyola, I worked at the Louisiana State Senate as a Head Page.
 That's when I found my love for Baton Rouge.
 I communicated daily with state officials and sat through countless legislative sessions and read bills like they were the latest, greatest best seller.
 They were to me!